GenesysGo/docs-shadow-cloud/wield/README.md

 ## **Q: What hardware do I need to set up a Wield Node?**
 A: The recommended system requirements are an AWS EC2 t2.2xlarge instance or equivalent with 8 vCPU, 32GB RAM, running Ubuntu 22.04 LTS with kernel version 5.15.0 or newer.
 Alternatively, you can use parts from an old gaming machine or any setup that meets these minimum requirements.

-## **Q: Is it possible to run a Wield Node without Linux knowledge?**
-A: While it's possible to follow a guide with copy/paste commands, it's important to understand the commands you're executing.
-Beginners should invest time in learning Linux basics to effectively manage a node.

 ## **Q: Can I use a virtual machine to run a Wield Node?**
 A: Yes, Wield Nodes have been successfully tested on virtual machines like VirtualBox or VMware, as well as on various cloud platforms.
 Ensure that the VM meets the recommended system requirements for optimal performance.